ahronmoshe/hacking/stegano/readme.md

 ----------------stegano6------------------------------------------------------------------------------

-you need to put this in hax editor and search for pass
+you need to put this in hax editor and search for "psswd"